 Our usual gang was one down as my best mate and top shoplifter Cliff couldn't make it.
 I think he'd had a bust up with his old man and was languishing in his very own little cell.
 That was the beginning of our downfall, if he'd been there we wouldn't have ever allowed ourselves to have got in that position in the first place, hindsight and all that!
 Ah.

-So there was Steven Lea, only child from no 11, Doug Moss, son of the vicar's house keeper from no 1, Ian and Andrew Philips, from no 13, those two were our weak links.
-They didn't usually hang around with Cliff and myself, we were far to rough for those boys.
-They hung out with my brother John, but as he was with us today, so were they.
+So there was Stephen Lee, only child from no 11, Doug Moss, son of the vicar's housekeeper from no 1, Ian and Andrew Phillips, from no 13, those two were our weak links.
+They didn't usually hang around with Cliff and myself, we were far too rough for those boys.
+They hung out with my brother John, but as he was with us today, so they were.

-I'd better explain, we didn't actually get caught shoplifting, no, we were far to good for that as it turned out.
-Also, the Philip's boys were far to scared to take anything.
+I'd better explain, we didn't actually get caught shoplifting, no, we were far too good for that as it turned out.
+Also, the Philip's boys were far too scared to take anything.
 So what happened was the stealing bit was actually highly successful.

 We used to wear anoraks, and later on parkas with nylon linings, in which we would make six inch slits just below each arm hole inside.
 This created one massive pocket allowing enough room to get all the stolen goods in.
 All the coats apart from two were full to bursting.
 The six of us were standing on the pavement outside Woolies, completely hyped on the adrenaline buzz.
 Now!
 Where to go and sort out all the ill gotten gains?

 I had wanted to go back to our usual spot behind the pavilion in the sports field to the rear of our houses.
 But oh no, they couldn't wait that long, no they were all far too excited.
 Now if Cliff had been there both our voices would have carried sway for sure, but he wasn't, so we ended up in the car park at the back of the Co-op.